rossanx/akfs/docs/journal.md

 **TERMINAL "DEVICE DRIVER"**

-I wasn't happy with the intermixed code to deal with key press and printing a corresponding char on the screen.
-So I stripped out all the printing on the screen thing and keyboard map from dev.keyboard.s.
+I wasn't happy with the intermixed code to deal with key press and printing a corresponding char on the screen, even in this version 1 of the device driver.
+So I stripped out all the printing on the screen stuff and keyboard map from dev.keyboard.s.
 Now, It's done by dev.terminal.s.

       SEE FILE src/kernel/dev.terminal.s